 Biography

-Born in Aleppo - Syrian Arab Republic in 1981, Basel Rajoub (Arabic: باسل رجوب) started his musical career performing on before joining Aleppo’s conservatory where he studied and European classical music as well as .
-Basel’s music has hints of jazz mixed with eastern rhythms in addition to and brass.
+Born in Aleppo - Syria in 1981, Basel Rajoub (Arabic: باسل رجوب) started his musical career performing on before joining Aleppo's conservatory where he studied and European classical music as well as .
+Basel's music has hints of jazz mixed with eastern rhythms in addition to and brass.
 He recently performed with the Syrian singer Lena Chamamyan and they won the Radio Monte Carlo award in September 2006.
 Both artists gained a wide poularity in the Arab world especially after they performed Live in a number of cities like Cairo, Amman, Paris, Vienna and of course Damascus.

 Rajoub played in the British Council sponsored tour for the album “Sprinting Gazelle” by London based Palestinian singer and ethnomusicologist Reem Kelani along with two Syrian musicians: